tewarid/dotnet-tools/README.md

 Add/remove exceptions to/from Windows Firewall.

 #### ICMP Tool
-Send/receive ICMP messages using raw sockets.
+Interactive client that uses raw sockets to send and receive ICMP messages.
 Requires admin privilege.

 #### Serial Tool
-Send/receive data using a serial port.
+Interactive client that may be used to open a serial port, and send and receive data.

 #### Sniffer Tool
 Elementary tool that sniffs IPv4 packets using raw sockets.
 Requires admin privilege.

 #### TCP Tool
-Send/receive data over TCP/IP.
+Interactive TCP/IP client that may be used to establish IPv4 TCP sessions, and send and receive data.
+It can also be used as a rudimentary listener/server.

 #### UDP Tool
-Send/receive data using UDP/IP.
+Interactive UDP/IP client that may be used to establish IPv4 UDP sockets, and send and receive datagrams.

 #### WebSocket Tool
-Send/receive data using [WebSockets](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx).
-Requires Windows 8 or better.
+Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, and send and receive data.
+It is built with .NETs native implementation of WebSockets, and requires Windows 8 or better.

 #### WebSocket Server Tool
 Self-hosted WCF service that echoes back whatever message is sent to it.
 Supports SSL.
 Requires Windows 8 or better.

 #### WebSocketSharp Tool
-Send/receive data using WebSockets.
-Uses [WebSocketSharp](https://github.com/sta/websocket-sharp), so works with Windows 7 or better.
-WebSocketSharp uses TCP sockets, need to use HTTP proxy so that [Fiddler](http://www.telerik.com/fiddler) is able to capture session.
+Interactive WebSocket client that may be used to establish WebSocket sessions, and send and receive data.
+It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7 or better.
+An HTTP proxy may be specified so WebSocket sessions can be debugged using [Fiddler](http://www.telerik.com/fiddler).

 #### WebSocketSharp Server Tool
-Self-hosted service that uses [WebSocketSharp](https://github.com/sta/websocket-sharp), so works with Windows 7 or better.
+Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works with Windows 7 or better.
+Data can be sent to and received from WebSocket clients.
+Supports SSL.